AnouskaJ/4Machli_Pentathon/README.md

 # Acknowledgement

-I would like to acknowledge the following individuals and resources for their contributions and support:
+We would like to acknowledge the following individuals and resources for their contributions and support: